Shivamkumar098/voting-app/README.md

 # Voting-Application
-Voting Application using Sawtooth Framework Blockchain
+A BlockChain Example implementing an voting Application using Sawtooth Framework